thenexthub/Codira/docs/proposals/valref.rst

 ============

 By expanding the type system we have added complexity to the language.
-To what degree will these changes make Swift harder to learn?
+To what degree will these changes make Codira harder to learn?

 We believe the costs can be mitigated by teaching plain ``var`` programming first.
 The need to confront ``val`` and ``ref`` can be